santikid/bootstrapper/README.md

 `vim` and you want to enable it on macOS and Linux, rename it to `{macos,linux}vim`.
 If you want to enable it on macOS only, rename it to `{macos}vim`.

-If you want to enable a package on all platforms, just leave the prefix off.

 You can also override the target-path of a specific feature by specifying another "target" field.
+If a single folder has multiple features with a target override it will be skipped.

-Then run `bootstrapper (stow|unstow)` and it will stow the packages that match your features.
+Then run `bootstrapper (stow|unstow)` and it will stow/unstow the packages that match your features.